rackerlabs/docs-dedicated-networking/load-balancer/api-docs/getting-started/authenticate.rst

 Authenticate
 ============

-Whether you use cURL, a REST client, or a command line client (CLI) to send requests  to the |apiservice|, you need an authentication token to include in the ``X-Auth-Token``  header of each API request.
+Whether you use cURL, a REST client, or a command-line client (CLI) to send requests  to the |apiservice|, you need an authentication token to include in the ``X-Auth-Token``  header of each API request.
 You get a token by submitting an authentication request with valid account credentials to the